Jirón Azángaro: History

 The then-unnamed multi-street axis was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.
 In 1862, the city adopted the naming project of Mariano Bolognesi, an idea first proposed by Manuel Atanasio Fuentes in 1857.
 This new street was named after Azángaro Province.

-The traditional Calle de Aparicio (its current first block) was known after the surname of either Lorenzo José or Manuel Martínez de Aparicio.
+The traditional Calle de Aparicio (its current first block) was named after the surname of either Lorenzo José or Manuel Martínez de Aparicio.
 It was originally named after Fructuoso de Ulloa, a general and government official.
 It was additionally called "Del Milagro" at one point, after the chapel of the same name that forms part of the Basilica and Convent of San Francisco.

-The traditional Calle de las Aldabas (its current second block) was known, according to Luis A. Eguiguren, after a house with peculiar door knockers (Spanish: aldabas), their peculiarness being a sign that other knockers around the city were manufactured there.
+The traditional Calle de las Aldabas (its current second block) was named, according to Luis A. Eguiguren, after a house with peculiar door knockers (Spanish: aldabas), their peculiarness being a sign that other knockers around the city were manufactured there.
 Notable residents include the Valencia noble family, the Marquesses of Puente y Sotomayor, and the Marquesses of Casa Dávila, who lived in the corner with San José Street.

-The traditional Calle de Beytia (its current third block) was known after the street's inhabitants of the same name, whose patriarch was corregidor Juan Casimiro de Beytia.
+The traditional Calle de Beytia (its current third block) was named after the street's inhabitants of the same name, whose patriarch was corregidor Juan Casimiro de Beytia.
 It was originally named after canon Andrés Diez de Abreu in 1613.
 The houses of the counts of Premio Real were located at the corner with Melchormalo, while the residence of Simón Díaz de Rávago, knight of the Order of Santiago, was located at the corner with Estudios Street (later "Ricardo Palma").
 Another resident was José Martín de Riglos y la Sala, first consul of Argentina to Peru and confidential agent of José de San Martín, who lived at the corner with San Pedro, next to the residence of the Marquesses of Torre Tagle.

-The traditional Calle de Gato (its current fourth block) was known after oidor Francisco Alvárez Gato, who lived there.
+The traditional Calle de Gato (its current fourth block) was named after oidor Francisco Alvárez Gato, who lived there.
 Juan de Soto, narrator of the Real Audiencia of Lima and later dean of the Royal University of Lima, lived in the corner with San Pedro.
 He lived with—and later married—Luisa Melgarejo, who was also well known.
 Other notable residents include Diego Núñez de Figueroa, merchant and regidor, and the Counts of Polentinos.